 Any Approved Vendor applications that are rejected will be provided a written explanation with the reasons for the rejection.
 The Program Administrator's rejection of an Approved Vendor application may be appealed to the IPA within 2 weeks of receiving a determination, and the opportunity to appeal will be communicated by the Program Administrator as part of its notice of rejection.
-To appeal to the IPA, the Approved Vendor applicant should provide to the Program Administrator a request for reconsideration in writing on company letterhead, addressed to the IPA, explaining its rationale for why it believes the Program Administrator's determination.
+To appeal to the IPA, the Approved Vendor applicant should provide to the Program Administrator an appeal in writing on company letterhead, addressed to the IPA, explaining its rationale for why it believes the Program Administrator's determination is in error, as well as detailing any supporting information, documents, or communications.
+The IPA may request additional information and materials from the Approved Vendor applicant, and/or schedule a call or informal discussion with the Approved Vendor applicant to learn more about the basis for its position.
+The IPA will endeavor to issue final determinations on eligibility, including a supporting rationale for its decision, as soon as practicable after the receipt of an appeal and review of relevant information.